 You depend on alerts to help you remember when events are happening, and it can be disconcerting when you don’t get one.
-Before you lose trust in your alert function completely, consider these possibilities.
+Before you completely lose trust in your alert function, consider these possibilities.

 It’s easy to create a calendar event and forget to set an alert, even if you’re sure that you set one.
 The dropdown for alerts is at the bottom of the event time field, and you have to click on that field to see it in the first place.

 If you didn’t get an alert, go back into that event and click on the event time.
-If it says none next to alert, then there wasn’t any alert in the first place.
+If it says “none” next to “alert,” then there wasn’t an alert in the first place.

 Apple requires you to opt-in to notifications for shared calendars and invitations.
 Sometimes when you don’t get an alert, it’s because the event fits into one of those categories.